 Cardiac cough needs medical treatment as overlooking this condition can land you in an emergency room.
 Do not ignore persistent cough, especially when it is followed by alarming symptoms such as fatigue, shortness of breath, and other limitations.
-Schedule an appointment with Dr. Steven Reisman at the New York Cardiac Diagnostic Center to have your condition carefully assessed and diagnosed to prevent it from turning severe.
+Schedule an appointment with Dr. Steven Reisman at the New York Cardiac Diagnostic Center or find cardiology nearby to have your condition carefully assessed and diagnosed to prevent it from turning severe.
 The experienced New York cardiologist will pinpoint the potential causes of your congestive heart failure and the stage at which your disease has progressed to provide the best treatment options for your heart health.

 Coughing is a common symptom accompanied by lung or respiratory issues but what most people do not know is how it may be connected to the heart.
 Known as cardiac cough, it often happens to those with congestive heart failure and means their treatment is not working well.
 Bad cough and congestive heart failure (CHF) are a warning that treatment for heart failure is either failing or reacting poorly with the body and needs medical attention.